 On the Order Details page, click Cancel and Refund.

 - A pop-up will appear.
 Choose to Cancel entire order or part of the order.
 When only part of the order needs to be canceled, use the drop-down to choose how many items are being canceled.
 The sum of the refund is then calculated.
 Click Save.

 - A new "Cancelations" section should now appear on the Order Details page.

 - Now you have successfully canceled the order, entirely or partially.
 This information will be sent to Shopgate and handled immediately.

 Depending on the payment method of an order, Shopgate may refund the customer for you.
 In other cases, you may be responsible for refunding the customer.

-This information can be found in "Refund customer" section.
-If the information indicates "Refund via the merchant", it means that you (merchant) are responsible for refunding the customer.
+This information can be found in the "Refund customer" section.
+If the information there says "Refund via the merchant," it means that you (the merchant) are responsible for refunding the customer.
 Please refund the customer from your shopping cart or payment provider backend.
 If you have any questions regarding this topic, please contact your payment provider.